2025 in Romanian kickboxing: Colosseum Tournament 47

 Colosseum Tournament 47 was a kickboxing event produced by the Colosseum Tournament that took place on September 19, 2025, at the Dumitru Popescu-Colibași Arena in Brașov, Romania.

 Donovan Wisse made special guest appearance at the event.

 EFC 1

 EFC 1 is a kickboxing event produced by the Elite Fighting Championship that is scheduled to take place on October 17, 2025 at the Constanța Arena in Constanța, Romania.

 Dynamite Fighting Show 28

 Dynamite Fighting Show 28: Total Fight was a kickboxing event produced by the Dynamite Fighting Show that took place on October 24, 2025 at the Pitești Arena in Pitești, Romania.

 Remy Bonjasky made special guest appearance at the event.

 Colosseum Tournament 48

-Colosseum Tournament 48 is a kickboxing event produced by the Colosseum Tournament that is scheduled to take place on December 12, 2025, at the Olimpia Arena in Ploiești, Romania.
+Colosseum Tournament 48 was a kickboxing event produced by the Colosseum Tournament that took place on December 12, 2025, at the Olimpia Arena in Ploiești, Romania.

+Khamzat Chimaev's coach Reza Madadi made special guest appearance at the event.

 Dynamite Fighting Show 29

-Dynamite Fighting Show 29 is a kickboxing and boxing event produced by the Dynamite Fighting Show that is scheduled to take place on December 12, 2025 at the Constantin Jude Arena in Timișoara, Romania.
+Dynamite Fighting Show 29 was a kickboxing and boxing event produced by the Dynamite Fighting Show that took place on December 12, 2025 at the Constantin Jude Arena in Timișoara, Romania.